Owen-Larimer/NBA-2023-24-Season-Shot-Chart/README.md

 2. Adjusting column datatypes
 3. Ridding stray null values

-The majority of cleaning took place in JupyterLab, using Pandas (See: "shot_chart_cleaning.ipynb" file).
+The majority of cleaning took place in JupyterLab, using Pandas (See: "NBA_Shot_Chart_Cleaning.ipynb" file).
 1. Got rid of null values that were hidden in Excel.
 2. Converted many columns into numerical ones.
 3. Viewed the data around certain conditionals, such as shot attempts.